Miscellaneous members of the Innocent Sin and Eternal Punishment casts.

 - Emotion Suppression: Izanami wears a mask to suppress her emotions until she is ready to meet Izanagi again.

-- God In Avatar Form: Nodens is revealed to be a avatar of Philemon.
+- God in Human Form: Nodens is revealed to be a avatar of Philemon.

 - Humble Hero: Sakya speaks humbly to the group.